-The Business Case Division Judges and the staff attorney host a series of monthly lectures coordinated with the assistance of the State Bar of Georgia.
-The lectures cover topics such as fiduciary duties, capitalization issues, corporate governance, derivative actions, and mergers and acquisitions, among other business law topics.
+Additionally, the Business Case Division Judges and the staff attorney host a series of lectures coordinated with the assistance of the State Bar of Georgia.
+The lectures cover topics such as fiduciary duties, capitalization issues, corporate governance, derivative actions, and mergers and acquisitions, among other legal topics.

-2016 Business Court Highlights
+Business Court Highlights